ICC GREECE

 Siblings eating a meal together at the centre

-Therapeutic Retreat
+Goshen Retreat

 Many of our beneficiaries have experienced significant traumas, and would benefit from getting out of the city to experience peaceful and beautiful surroundings.
 Greece is a very beautiful country but few of the most traumatised ever get the opportunity to leave the hectic and chaotic city where stress levels increase.